• Skip to primary navigation

 Ice in the wet brine to cool it down before pouring it on the raw turkey.

-The seasoned turkey.
+The seasoned bird.

 The served Smoke Fried Turkey.